 Depending on your market, you might start with things like “how to start a business”, “how do I make”, “how to build”, “how to sing like”, etc.

-Hopefully, this has your wheels spinning a little bit.
+Hopefully, this has your wheels spinning a little bit about how to use Ubersuggest.

 If you’ve tried suggestion tools before and didn’t get the best ideas, try it again with a slightly different approach.